by Robyn Carr

 The Riordan brothers may have a reputation for being rough-and tumble, but Patrick has always been the gentle, sweet-natured one.
 These days, his easygoing manner is being tested by his high-octane career as a navy pilot.
 But for the Riordan brothers, when the going gets tough…the tough find the love of a good woman.Except the woman who has caught Patrick’s attention is Jack Sheridan’s very attractive niece.
 Angie LeCroix comes to Virgin River to spend Christmas relaxing, away from her well-intentioned but hovering mother.
 Yet instead of freedom, she gets Jack Sheridan.
 If her uncle had his way, she’d never go out again.
 And certainly not with rugged, handsome Patrick Riordan.
 But Angie has her own idea of the kind of Christmas she wants—and the kind of man!
 Patrick and Angie thought they wanted to be left alone this Christmas—until they meet each other.
 Then they want to be left alone together.
 But the Sheridan and Riordan families have different plans for Patrick and Angie—and for Christmas, Virgin River–style!

-If I could pick the perfect place to live, Virgin River would immediately comes to mind.
-While it is a small mountain town it's residence have stolen my heart.
+If I could pick the perfect place to live, Virgin River would immediately come to mind.
+While it is a small mountain town it’s residence has stolen my heart.
 Carr has a knack for giving me characters with depth that I immediately connect with.
-Her understanding and tribute to men and women in uniform is wonderful.
-In this novel she addresses PTSD (post traumatic stress disorder) and fully captured aspects of it.
+Her understanding and tribute to men and women in uniform are wonderful.
+In this novel, she addresses PTSD (post-traumatic stress disorder) and fully captured aspects of it.
 Now that the townsfolk have erected the town Christmas tree, I find myself looking forward to the holiday season.
-For me it wouldn't be the holidays without visiting Virgin River.
+For me, it wouldn’t be the holidays without visiting Virgin River.

 I highly recommend My Kind of Christmas to those looking for a small town romance.
 The Virgin River series never ceases to delight me and I hope to visit for many years to come.
 As you can imagine Robyn Carr is on my auto-buy list.